-IRISH Artist, Eamonn B(rendan) Shanahan is a native of Thurles, Co.
+IRISH Artist, Eamonn B. Shanahan is a native of Thurles, Co.
 Tipperary.
 After four years of study at the Crawford College of Art & Design, Cork, Eamonn moved to London to pursue Creative Producing at the Royal Central School of Speech and Drama in 2015.

 He graduated from the Crawford College of Art and Design, Cork in June 2014 with a Bachelor of Arts honours degree in Fine Art.
 Primarily, his practice focused on lens based media experimenting with Screen Dance and perceived reality.
 While in Cork, Eamonn began to establish himself as an artistic director and arts producer.
 He produced two major exhibitions including: “Are We There Yet?” in 2013, a multidisciplinary arts exhibition that featured 64 artists and hosted a programme of 6 performances throughout the event; following this he co-chaired his BA degree show exhibition “Na hOibreacha (The Works)” in June 2014.

 Eamonn continued his education in 2014 at the Royal Central School of Speech and Drama in London where he completed his Master of Arts in Creative Producing and Theatre Studies.
-This intensive course delved into the depths of arts management and creative entrepreneurship while also engaging with advanced study in performance research, archiving and understanding a deeper knowledge of the current cultural landscape.
+This intensive programme delved into the depths of arts management and creative entrepreneurship while also engaging with advanced study in performance research, archiving and understanding a deeper knowledge of the current cultural landscape.
 This MA led Eamonn to the English National Opera where he worked as assistant producer and company manager with the ENO Baylis department, working on their Opera Works programme.

 Eamonn’s interest in theatre ignited as a member of Phoenix Productions when he started with the company in 2007.
-While in university Eamonn continued his work in theatre with CIT Musical Society as artistic director and co-producer on three productions: ‘ Tick, Tick… Boom’ (2011); ‘ A New Brain’ (2011 & 2012); and ‘Into the Woods’ (2013).
+While in university, Eamonn continued his work in theatre with CIT Musical Society as artistic director and co-producer on three productions: ‘ Tick, Tick… Boom’ (2011); ‘ A New Brain’ (2011 & 2012); and ‘Into the Woods’ (2013).
 Eamonn began working with The Irish College of Music Theatre from their establishment in 2014 as marketing designer and photographer.
-He consequently worked on their productions of ‘Cabaret’ (2015) and ‘Putting it Together’ (2016).
+He consequently worked on many of their productions since then.
 While assistant producer and company manager at the English National Opera, Eamonn worked on their Opera Works production of ‘Landscapes’ (2015).
-Eamonn directed and co-produced The Source Arts Centre’s pantomime ‘Aladdin’.
-He was director’s assistant on ‘The Chastitute’ at the Gaiety Theatre and administrator to City Theatre Dublin’s ‘ The Matchmaker’ and ‘ The Successful TD’.
-Eamonn was most recently director/ producer on the World Premiere of Billie Traynor’s play ‘Beryl & Eejit’ (2017) at Theatre Upstairs, Dublin, produced the World Premiere of ‘Close’ at the Landor Space, Clapham, London (2018).
-In 2018 Eamonn also directed the CIT Musical Society Irish Premiere of ‘Bad Girls’.
+Eamonn directed and co-produced The Source Arts Centre’s pantomime ‘Aladdin’ (2015).
+He was assistant director to Michael Scott on ‘The Chastitute’ at the Gaiety Theatre and administrator to City Theatre Dublin’s ‘ The Matchmaker’ and ‘ The Successful TD’.
+Eamonn was director/ producer on the World Premiere of Billie Traynor’s play ‘Beryl & Eejit’ (2017) at Theatre Upstairs, Dublin, produced the World Premiere of ‘Close’ at the Landor Space, Clapham, London (2018) and director/designer of the CIT Musical Society Irish Premiere of ‘Bad Girls’ (2018).

 Eamonn’s debut short film release ‘ Workspace’ has toured galleries and art-house cinemas around Ireland including Lismore Castle Arts, Waterford; Alliance Francaise, Cork; The Source Arts Centre, Thurles and The Gate Cinema, Cork.
-Over the past number of years he as developed a collection of oil, acrylic and pencil artworks of which he will exhibit for the first time in November 2018 at The Source Arts Centre, Thurles.
+His debut solo art exhibition Truth Beauty took place atThe Source Arts Centre, Thurles in 2018.
 Click here to view the collection online.